aselshim/aselshim.github.io/life/_posts/2020-7-6-CosmicMarvelPoem.md

 You are what makes the wonders wonderful.

-The knot where cosmic meets marvell.
+The knot where cosmic meets marvel.